anzhichen1999/MACS30200_final_project/README.md

 **RQ3**

-graph4:
-Dual Y-Axis Line Graph:
+Graph 4 - Dual Y-Axis Line Graph:

 A line graph with two Y-axes to compare the trajectory of two major themes or frames over time, highlighting their relative changes or stability.
 The result, however, need to be based on some types of rergrression to show that they are related.
 Or this can come from variables